 While St. Louis has stunning historical homes, grandiose cultural institutions, first-class schools, sprawling parks and a packed events calendar that you might expect of a big city, it doesn’t come with the price tag of moving to large cities like New York, Chicago or Los Angeles.
-It’s listed as one of the top 20 most affordable cities in the country with a median home price of $150,000.
+St. Louis is listed as one of the top 25 best cities in the country for first-time homebuyers, with a median home price of $168,600.
 If you’re moving to St. Louis, you’ll be able to settle in your dream home (and enjoy endless things to do) without breaking the bank.

 When it comes to weather, St. Louis experiences all four seasons.
-In July and August, it’s hot and humid, and the winter months range from 20 to 40 degrees Fahrenheit.
+In July and August, it’s hot and humid around the clock.
+The prolonged winter sees temperatures range from 20 to 40 degrees Fahrenheit.
 One day can be sunny, then a snowstorm can shut down the highways the next.
 The spring and fall are short, but glorious, particularly fall’s riot of colors as the city’s trees shed their leaves in spectacular fashion.
 Beware: the region is also prone to occasional extreme weather such as flooding and tornadoes.

-On top of affordability, St. Louis was also recently voted one of the best cities for young professionals by Forbes.
+On top of affordability, St. Louis has been named the United States’ best city for millennials by personal finance site The Penny Hoarder.
 The city offers growing tech, education and healthcare industries.
-Here are some of the best companies to work for in St. Louis or have a large presence in the city include:
+Some of the biggest companies that are headquartered in St. Louis or have a large presence in the city include:

 Any local knows that residents take pride in their city.
 But what makes St. Louis a true gem is its eagerness to give.
-In fact, an impressive one-third of residents volunteer, making St. Louis the most giving city in America.
+St. Louis has repeatedly been ranked one of the most giving cities in America.
 In total, St. Louis residents donated 730 million hours of service in 2016 — adding up to more than $1.6 billion dollars!

-If you’re looking for things to do in St. Louis with kids, you won’t have to look far.
+If you’re looking for fun things to do in St. Louis with the family, you won’t have to look far.
 Families make up a significant portion of the community and nearly 30 percent of households include children under the age of 18.
 From museums and parks to baseball games, your options are endless, and growing – witness the huge new development at the Union Station featuring the Aquarium, the St. Louis Wheel and other new attractions.

 After moving to St. Louis, you’ll quickly get used to being asked, “Where did you go to high school?”
 And you’ll soon understand why.
 St. Louis residents take pride in their alma mater, and by identifying yourself by your high school, you’ll be able to spot mutual acquaintances and commonalities.